Let’s see how we can mod and upgrade a used T440p to build a cheap but powerful laptop (about

 B3 have screws holes placed differently.
 The screen won’t fit in that case.

+Always make sure the item description doesn’t talk about compatible LCD.
 Here is a video explaining how to replace the LCD (takes about 15 minutes).

 T440p LCD can be replaced easily!